Yolto7/prueba-rimac/packages/people/README.md

 ### Create an env file

-Create an .env.dev file to start the configuration of your project in localhost environment inside peoples package.
+Create an .env file to start the configuration of your project in localhost environment inside people package.

 ```
 NODE_ENV=development